dvalles/fiddy-six/README.md

-# Shopping with Friends (needit) for Android - CS2340 group 56
+# Shopping with Friends (Collect) for Android - CS2340 group 56
 Backend written in javascript with MEAN.
 Frontend Android app written in Java with Android Studio.
 All source code located in this repository.

 To clone: